Byaidu/PDFMathTranslate/docs/getting-started/INSTALLATION_docker.md

 !!! note

-    If you encounter any issues during use WebUI, please refer to [this webpage](./USAGE_webui.md).
+    If you encounter any issues during use WebUI, please refer to [Usage --> WebUI](./USAGE_webui.md).

+!!! note

+    If you encounter any issues during use command line, please refer to [Usage --> Command Line](./USAGE_commandline.md).

 #### For docker deployment on cloud service: